stonezyg/modernize-apps-katacoda/scenarios/developer-intro/05-debugging.md

 This will cause a re-deployment of the app to enable the remote debugging agent on TCP port 8787.

+Wait for the re-deployment to complete before continuing by executing:

+`oc rollout status dc/coolstore`{{execute}}

 ## Expose debug port locally

 Next, let's use `oc port-forward` to enable us to connect to `localhost:8787` to debug.
 Without this,